History

-The history of the noble White Swiss Shepherd has long been fraught with difficulties and is, to some extent, written by the political environment in which it took place in changing from a white-coated German Shepherd to a White Shepherd .
-By the strength of several people and by the very factors that risked extinction of the white-haired German Shepherd breed, the White Shepherd breed was able to develop and evolve as a breed of dog in its own right.
+The history of the noble White Swiss Shepherd has long been fraught with pitfalls and is, to some extent, written by the political environment in which it evolved from a white-coated German Shepherd to a White Shepherd.
+Thanks to the efforts of a number of people and the very factors that threatened to extinguish the white-coated German Shepherd breed, the White Shepherd breed was able to develop and evolve as a dog breed in its own right.

-The development of the White Shepherd therefore began in Germany at the same time as the establishment of the German Shepherd breed.
-At the end of the 1800s, Max VON STEPHANITZ took on the challenge of creating the ideal dog.
-This dog would be gifted, intelligent, healthy in body and mind, with a noble and elegant appearance.
-He set out to marry farm dogs, often with different coat colors or body shapes, mainly “Old German Type” shepherd dogs, and this is how the most versatile working dog was born: the German shepherd.
+The development of the White Shepherd began in Germany at the same time as the establishment of the German Shepherd breed.
+At the end of the 1800s, Max von Stephanitz set himself the challenge of creating the ideal dog.
+This dog would be gifted, intelligent, of sound mind and body, with a noble and elegant appearance.
+He set out to combine farm dogs, often of different coat colours or morphologies, mainly sheepdogs of the ‘Old German Type’, and this is how the most versatile of working dogs was born: the German Shepherd.

-With other enthusiasts, he created the breed club for the German Shepherd: the “Verein für Deutsche Schäferhunde - SV” in 1899, in which the dog named Horand Von Grafrath was registered first, as well as Luchs von Sparwasser.
-The story goes that these two German Shepherds had a maternal grandfather with an entirely white coat named GREIF.
-Both Horand and Luchs were widely used and bred in inbred lines thus producing many litters, and leading to many offspring being registered in the SV.
-Their genetic code, which possessed the recessive gene coding for white coat color, was passed on to many of their offspring, and since then, the white coat has been part of the German Shepherd's genetics.
+Together with other enthusiasts, he founded the German Shepherd breed club: the ‘Verein für Deutsche Schäferhunde - SV’ in 1899, in which the dog named Horand Von Grafrath was the first to be registered, along with Luchs von Sparwasser.
+The story goes that these two German Shepherds had a maternal grandfather with an all-white coat named GREIF.
+Both Horand and Luchs were widely used and bred in inbred lines, producing numerous litters and registering many offspring in the SV.
+Their genetic code, which possessed the recessive gene coding for the white colour of the coat, was passed on to many of their offspring, and the white coat has been part of German Shepherd genetics ever since.

-She continued her work with judicious matings, and registered the first White German Shepherd with the AKC in 1917.
+She continued her work through judicious breeding, and had the first White German Shepherd registered with the AKC in 1917.

-Until the 1930s, the white-coated German Shepherd continued to be widely registered, but in 1933 the German SV, which had a strong influence on the standard throughout the world, declared that the color white was a "defective" trait. of the breed and refuses the registration of white-coated dogs unless they are old-style German Shepherd dogs.
-It was in its 1960 revision that the SV, fearing that this pigmentation was linked to infirmities, banned the registration of all White German Shepherd dogs.
-As a result, any puppies born with white hair are considered undesirable for breeding and are eliminated at birth.
-Many countries around the world that adhered to the strict standard of German SV also participated in the elimination of Berger Blanc.
-However, some countries, including the United States, Canada and England with their own dog regulations, have continued to register white-coated puppies, allowing the breed to flourish.
+Until the 1930s, the white-coated German Shepherd continued to be widely registered, but in 1933 the German SV, which had a strong influence on the standard throughout the world, declared that the white colour was a ‘defective’ characteristic of the breed and refused to register white-coated dogs unless they were old-style German Shepherd dogs.
+It was in its 1960 revision that the SV, fearing that this pigmentation might be linked to infirmities, banned the registration of all White German Shepherd Dogs.
+As a result, all puppies born with white hair are considered undesirable for reproduction and are eliminated from birth.
+Many countries around the world that have adhered to the strict German SV standard have also participated in the elimination of the White German Shepherd.
+However, some countries, including the United States, Canada and England, which have their own dog regulations, have continued to register white-haired puppies, allowing the breed to flourish.

-In 2011, the provisional status of the Swiss White Shepherd was changed to official recognition by the FCI and the breed became eligible for the CACIB during dog exhibitions.
-Since then, its popularity has skyrocketed throughout Europe and even returned to Germany where the breed will be recognized by the SV as a breed distinct from the German White Shepherd.
+In 2011, the provisional status of the Swiss White Shepherd was changed to official recognition by the FCI and the breed became eligible for CACIB at dog shows.
+Since then, the breed's popularity has soared throughout Europe, and has even returned to Germany, where it is recognised by the SV as a breed distinct from the White German Shepherd.

-Conversely, in the United States and Canada, the effort that had been made to have the white-coated German Shepherd recognized within the German Shepherd breed ultimately evolved towards the establishment of a distinct breed.
-It is ANEPA and the White Shepherd Club of Canada (WSCC) founded in 1971 as well as the American White Shepherd Association (AWSA) founded in the 1990s which work jointly to promote the global recognition and acceptance of the Shepherd White as its own breed of working and herding dog distinct from the German Shepherd.
-The UKC (United White Shepherd Club) was then created and officially recognized the White Shepherd as a breed of herding dog in 1999.
-Owners were able to transfer their dog's papers to the new breed, but this commitment meant invalidation German Shepherd champion titles, with dogs having to earn their titles again according to the White Shepherd breed standard.
-Since the birth of the White Shepherd, in just ten years, the breed has continued to flourish, ranking 47th best breed out of 300 (2009) in the United States.
+Conversely, in the United States and Canada, efforts to have the white-coated German Shepherd recognised as part of the German Shepherd breed eventually led to the establishment of a separate breed.
+It is the AWSA and the White Shepherd Club of Canada (WSCC), founded in 1971, and the American White Shepherd Association (AWSA), founded in the 1990s, that are working together to promote worldwide recognition and acceptance of the White Shepherd as a distinct working dog and shepherd breed from the German Shepherd.
+The UKC (United White Shepherd Club) was then created and officially recognised the White Shepherd as a sheepdog breed in 1999.
+Owners were able to transfer their dogs' papers to the new breed, but this meant that their German Shepherd champion titles were invalidated, and the dogs had to earn their titles again according to the White Shepherd breed standard.
+Since the birth of the White Shepherd, in just over a decade, the breed has gone from strength to strength, ranking 47th out of 300 breeds (2009) in the United States.

-All things considered, whatever its name or location, White Swiss Shepherd or White Shepherd lovers continue to appreciate the versatility of this dog.
-Their temperament allows them to become excellent family companions and their natural ability to work allows them to compete at all levels with other older breeds.
+All in all, whatever their name or place, lovers of White Swiss Shepherds or Withe Shepherds continue to appreciate the versatility of this dog.
+Their temperament makes them excellent family companions, and their natural working ability means they can compete at every level with other, older breeds.

 Breed standard